sadsfae/ansible-elk/README.md

 **What does it do?**
    - Automated deployment of a full ELK or EFK stack (Elasticsearch, Logstash/Fluentd, Kibana)
+     * 5.2 and 2.4 ELK versions are maintained.
      * Uses Nginx as a reverse proxy for Kibana
      * Generates SSL certificates for Filebeat or Logstash-forwarder
      * Adds either iptables or firewalld rules if firewall is active